panzi/SocialSharePrivacy/README.md

 		<td>newwindow</td>
 		<td>1</td>
 		<td>Opens reddit in a new window when set to <code>1</code>.
 Set this option to an empty string or
-		anything that evaluates to false to opten reddit in the same window.</td>
+		anything that evaluates to false to open reddit in the same window.</td>
 	</tr>
 	<tr>
 		<td>bgcolor</td>